openharmony/community/sig/sig-hilog/sig_hilog.md

 - Flexible deployment: the log system feature can be tailored according to the needs of the OS.

-- Compatibility: the log system is isomorphic on L1 ~ L5 level devices, and the interface is consistent with the current one.
+- Compatibility: the log system is isomorphic on mini system, small system and standard system.

-- High performance & thin & reliable: performance, resource overhead, reliable and availability are better than AOSP.
+- High performance & thin & reliable: interface delay, resource overhead, and log loss rate are lower than similar systems.

 - Output technical documents.

-- Open source compliance rectification: make the code placed in the community compliance with the OpenHarmony open source specification.
 ### work scope

 ### The repository